stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

    player

 All game logic is implemented in the form of **systems**.
 Each system is interested in a particular set of components.
-Typically, a system are described as running continuously, or having periodic ticks, where they iterate over all the entities that possess its interested set of components, and performing some system-specific operation.
+Typically, systems are described as running continuously, or having periodic ticks, where they iterate over all the entities that possess its interested set of components, and performing some system-specific operation.
 Some example systems: